 Write coherently and use cohesive words

 Writing coherently will surely give your score an extra boost.
-Actually, coherence and cohesion is one of the four band criteria your writing will be evaluated against.
+Actually, "Coherence and Cohesion" is one of the four band criteria your writing will be evaluated on.
 Therefore, it is super useful to learn linking words along with IELTS essay vocabulary.
 You can use these resources all the time while studying.

-After writing about 3 essays, many good phrases and linking words will be glued to you.
-You will find out your favourite ways to start and end the essays, to state viewpoints and add arguments.
+After writing about 3 IELTS essays, many good phrases and linking words will glue to you.
+You will find out your favourite ways to start and end the essays, state viewpoints and add arguments.

-As a result, writing an essay becomes easier and you will be a lot quicker too.
-But don't memorise long phrases or sentences, these are all listed just for inspiration.
+As a result, the essay becomes easier to write, and you will be a lot quicker too.
+But do not memorise long phrases or sentences; these samples are all listed just for inspiration.
 However, learning words for different topics is highly recommended!
-It will give you ideas and ability to express yourself.
+It will give you ideas and the ability to express yourself.

 Get feedback on your IELTS essay and practice